 The best places to live in Moscow

-There is no grid-like pattern of streets in the Russian capital.
-There is a centre-point, the Kremlin, and four major roads that encircle it.
+The Russian capital is arranged around the Kremlin, with four major roads that encircling it.
 The different areas and suburbs of Moscow are distinguished according to their relative location to the major ring roads.

-Patriarshiye Ponds is a calm and quiet residential neighbourhood close to the centre of Moscow.
-Patriarshiye Ponds is expensive but popular with both expats and locals.
-It is conveniently located close to metro stations and offers direct access to the main city traffic routes.
-A beautiful city park with a pond is the central focal point.
+Patriarshiye Prudy is a calm and quiet residential neighbourhood close to the centre of Moscow.
+It's expensive but popular with both expats and locals.
+It's conveniently located close to metro stations and offers direct access to the main city traffic routes.
+A beautiful city park with a pond is the focal point.
 Plenty of restaurants, theatres, embassies and museums are in the vicinity.

-The most central and lively of Moscow’s expat residential areas, Tverskaya Street connects the Red Square and the Kremlin to the far north of the city.
+The most central and lively of Moscow’s expat residential areas, Tverskoy District is centred around Tverskaya Street, which connects the Red Square and the Kremlin to the far north of the city.
 This area is convenient as it’s close to all transport routes and attractions, but it can get noisy.
-Some of its side streets, such as Kamergersky Lane, boast beautiful housing in quieter, more charming areas.
+Some of its sidestreets, such as Kamergersky Lane, boast beautiful housing in quieter, more charming areas.

 Arbat is centrally located and is widely considered to be the most attractive and architecturally beautiful area of Moscow.
 There is a lot to see and do in Arbat.
-The area is located next to the golden dome of the Christ the Saviour Cathedral and is dotted with Art Nouveau-style buildings and trendy modern residences.
-This is a premium area for expat executives and is consequently very expensive.
+The area is located next to the golden dome of the Christ the Saviour Cathedral and is dotted with Art Nouveau buildings and trendy modern residences.
+This is a premium area popular among expat executives and is consequently extremely expensive.

-The Tretyakov Gallery Area is an area known for its central location and attractive two- and three-storey buildings.
+Zamoskvorechye, home of the Tretyakov Gallery, is an area known for its central location and attractive two- and three-storey buildings.
 The main roads of Pyatnitskaya and Ordynka are busy, but the quieter offshoots are more congenial.
-The area has a lively nightlife with plenty of cafés, cinemas and boutique bars and coffee shops.
+The area has a lively nightlife with plenty of cafés, cinemas, boutique bars and coffee shops.

-Situated just outside of the Garden Ring in the northwest of the city, is the Barrikadnaya area.
-Accommodation here gives good value for money and has become home to many affluent expats.
+Situated just outside of the Garden Ring in the northwest of the city, is the Presnensky District.
+Accommodation here is good value for money and, as a result, has become home to many expats.
 The Moscow Zoo and the Embassy of the United States are also located here, and access to public transport is nearby.

-The Frunzenskaya embankment has lots of greenery and a park-like feel to it.
+Centered around the Frunzenskaya Embankment, the Khamovniki District has lots of greenery and a park-like feel to it.
 The area is hemmed in by the Moscow River and overlooks Gorky Park.
-It is most popular with families with children, but apartments in the area tend to be small and are expensive.
+It is most popular among families with children, but apartments in the area tend to be small and are expensive.

 Leningradsky Prospekt is a busy avenue that runs up from Tverskaya Street.
 Parts of it have long been associated with artists and bohemians.
 The ‘Artist’s Village’ still exists, and is a popular choice for expats who prefer a quirky, eccentric neighbourhood feel.
 The only drawback is the relatively long commute to the city centre during rush hour.

 Here in Pokrovsky Hills, expats will find one of the well-known gated communities and secure compounds in Moscow.
-This type of accommodation is popular amongst expats families in Moscow.
+This type of accommodation is popular among expat families in Moscow.
 It is situated northwest of the city and is conveniently located near the Anglo-American School of Moscow for expats with school-aged children.